What’s happening with the building project?

 During the past three years we have seen a dramatic rise in the need and, in response, we increased distribution to more than four million pounds of food and groceries per year.
 More importantly, the quality of what we distribute has dramatically changed since we first occupied our current facility.
 Ten years ago, our distribution consisted of mostly shelf stable food items.
 Now, nearly half of what we distribute is fresh and frozen food.
 Our current cold storage space is inadequate to store and distribute fresh foods today, let alone what we know we can procure in the future.

 Why does the Food Bank need such a big building?

-Currently, we occupy 11,000 square feet, and our new facility will be 40,000 square feet under one roof that will allow us to expand our food distributions, store more perishable goods, and prepare us for the next 20 years.
+Currently, we occupy 11,000 square feet, and our new facility, when completed, will be 40,000 square feet under one roof that will allow us to expand our food distributions, store more perishable goods, and prepare us for the next 20 years.

 Who is leading the campaign?

 Our Board Chair is Tom Muller.
-Our Campaign Director is Kevin Sanchez, whose vision has inspired this community.
-Together, they lead a committed and talented group of twelve leaders from across Yolo County who have stepped-up to serve on the Capital Campaign Cabinet.
+Our Executive Director is Michael Bisch, and our Director of Philanthropic Engagement is Joy Cohan.
+Together, they lead a committed and talented group of twelve leaders from across Yolo County who have stepped-up to serve on the Capital Campaign Committee.